jwilger/kookaburra/README.markdown

 code orchestrates calls into the Domain Driver to mimic user interactions under various conditions and make assertions about the results.

-**Assertions always belong within the test implementation layer.** Some testing frameworks such as RSpec add methods like `#should` to `Object`, which has the effect of poisoning the entire Ruby namespace with these methods---if you are using RSpec, you can call `#should` anywhere in your code and it will work when RSpec is loaded.
+**Test assertions always belong within the test implementation layer.** Some testing frameworks such as RSpec add methods like `#should` to `Object`, which has the effect of poisoning the entire Ruby namespace with these methods---if you are using RSpec, you can call `#should` anywhere in your code and it will work when RSpec is loaded.
 Do not be tempted to call a testing library's Object decorators anywhere outside of your test implementation (such as within `UIDriver` or `UIComponent` subclasses.)
 Doing so will tightly couple your Domain Driver and/or Window Driver implementation to a specific testing library.

 If you must make some type of assertion within the Domain Driver layer, a better approach is to simply raise an exception with an informative error message when some desired condition is not met.
-Kookaburra provides its own `#assert` method; you may use this directly or build your own custom assertions using it as a base.
+Kookaburra provides its own `#assert` method for this purpose.
+You may use it directly or build your own custom assertions using it as a base.
+However, this method should be used only for the purpose of short-circuiting your Domain Driver with an informative error message, not to test the results of your operations as you would at the test implementation layer.

 Given the Cucumber scenario above, here is how the test implementation layer might look: